 Prescribed fire Prescribed burns to control succession create habitat for the Blue Racer, but may also be harmful depending on timing.
 At the wrong time, prescribed burns may remove cover and prey species leaving snakes vulnerable to predation and without adequate energy reserves prior to and following hibernation.
-If this activity were to occur in September or October, within the bounds of critical habitat, it is likely that the effects on critical habitat would be direct. Х X -- --- --- -- --
+If this activity were to occur in September or October, within the bounds of critical habitat, it is likely that it would have direct and negative effects on critical habitat.
+X х ----------------- --- --- --- -- --